Add and use wired networks settings on your macOS and Windows devices in Microsoft Intune

 - Windows 10

-For example, you have a wired network named Contoso wired network.
+You have a wired network named Contoso wired network.
 You want to set up all macOS desktops to connect to this network.
 Here's the process:

 - On their desktops, users find the Contoso wired network in the list of networks.
 They can then connect to the network, using the authentication method of your choosing.